windwithfo/webpack-jquery/README.md

-webpack2-jquery3
+webpack-jquery
 ===
-a project with webpack2,jquery3 and bootstrap3
+a project with webpack4,jquery3 and bootstrap3
 ***

 Install with:

-    npm install webpack2-jquery3
+    npm install webpack-jquery

 ##Usage Example